-In Parashat Pekudei B’nei Yisrael completed the construction of the Mishkan, the portable tabernacle that will serve as God’s home on Earth and the place where the Israelites will worship the Eternal.
-Finishing this task at this point in the journey in the wilderness is a bit odd, however.
-In the wake up the upheaval surrounding the golden calf, this great breakdown in trust between the people, Moses, and God - how can the Israelites build a structure whose essence is meant to provide a feeling of stability and certainty during a time which all they can feel is just how uncertain, just how fragile their existence is.
+In Parashat Pekudei, B’nei Yisrael completed the construction of the Mishkan, the portable tabernacle that will serve as God’s home on Earth and the place where the Israelites will worship the Eternal.
+Finishing this task at this point in the journey in the wilderness is a bit odd: in the wake up the upheaval surrounding the golden calf, this great breakdown in trust between the people, Moses, and God - how can the Israelites build a structure whose essence is meant to provide a feeling of stability and certainty during a time which all they can feel is just how uncertain, just how fragile their existence is?

 Why is this?
 Why can we not remove these poles when everything else in the mishkan can be broken down easily?

-The Mishkan, the structure that is meant to provide of feeling of certainty for the Israelites in the midst of a stormy period actually teaches us a different lesson: that even in the most important things that we create our tradition is trying to tell us that there is some level of uncertainty built it - and that we will be forced to deal with it.
+The Mishkan, the structure that is meant to provide a feeling of certainty for the Israelites in the midst of a stormy period actually teaches us a different lesson: that even in the most important things that we create, our tradition is trying to tell us that there is some level of uncertainty built it - and that we will be, at some point, be forced to reckon with it.

 When God asks Adam in Eden “Ayeka - where are you” - God is asking: why are you here?